Plamena37/Plamena37/README.md

 -  🚀 JavaScript
 -  🚀 React

+### 💁‍♀️ and not so basic but still...:
+-  📚 Angular
+-  📚 Typescript

 ### 🔖 Libraries that I'm using:
 - React Router
 - MaterialUI
 - Angular Material

 ### 👩‍💻 Currently learning:
--  📚 Angular
--  📚 Typescript
+- SCSS

 ### 🌱 At present working on my FunVenture react project